fish-quant/rna2seg/README.md

 RNA2seg is now installed and ready to use.

-## Features
+## Support

+If you have any bug or questions relative to the package, please open an issue

 ## Citation

-If you use this library, please be sure to cite:
+If you use this library, please cite:

 ```
 @article{}